udayvunnam/xng-breadcrumb/README.md

 - The breadcrumb links are structured using an ordered list `<ol>`.
 - The last `<li>` element represents current page, so it doesn't have to be clickable.
 - Use `aria-current=page` and `class=active` for last `<li>` element.
 - Separators between links have `aria-hidden=true`.
-This prevents the screen reader announcement of separators which is of no use.
+This prevents the screen reader announcement of visual separators.